KupferKopf/KupferKopf/README.md

 Hi, hello my name is Max Hammerer, im a 20 year old austrian 🇦🇹 Programmer/Software Dev.

-I attended and graduated from HTBLuVA Spengergasse last Summer (2023) after 5 years.
+I attended and graduated from HTL Spengergasse last Summer (2023) after 5 years.
+(the HTL stands for Higher technical education facility and has a focus in IT & programming)